jmeisele/ml-ops/README.md

 - redis: Cache
 - airflow: Workflow Orchestrator
 - feast: Feature Store
-- bridge server: Recives webhook from Grafana and translates to Airflow REST API
+- bridge server: Receives webhook from Grafana and translates to Airflow REST API

 __ProTip__ Check the status/health of all running containers using Portainer